centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 <Tabs groupId="sync">
 <TabItem value="Local monitoring database on Central server" label="Local monitoring database on Central server">

-The MariaDB monitoring database is hosted on the Central monitoring server
+The MariaDB monitoring database is hosted on the Central monitoring server.

 Launch the command below to authorize the reporting server to connect to the monitoring server databases.
 Use the following option:

-**@ROOTPWD@**: Root MariaDB password of the monitoring databases server.If there is no password for "root" user, don't specify the option **root-password**.
+**@ROOTPWD@**: Root MariaDB password of the monitoring databases server.
+If there is no password for the **root** user, don't specify the option **root-password**.

 ```shell